ck-zhang/px/docs/legacy/px-migrate-rfc.md

   resolution, diffs, and output serialization.
 - Wire `px-cli` subcommand to invoke the planner, handle prompts, manage backups, and format tables/JSON.
-- Reuse existing resolver/store for version selection, enabling the optional `PX_RESOLVER` path for loose specs.
+- Reuse existing resolver/store for version selection, with `PX_RESOLVER=0` remaining as the escape hatch for legacy installs.

 ## Test Plan